 The GSMA describes the emerging economic model for mobile data in simple terms: “Connectivity will be commoditized; value generation lies in the applications, platforms, and services layer.”
 This statement comes in the context of a discussion of the Internet of Things (IoT), but this is only one of the diverse use cases that will drive massive growth over 5G networks.
 A recent survey commissioned by A10 Networks found smart cities, industrial automation, ultra-high-speed connectivity, and connected vehicles to be key use-case drivers for 5G, to name just a few.
 Remote surgery will transform healthcare.
 Augmented reality and virtual reality, powered by AI and cloud computing, will disrupt the retail experience.
 Rural and otherwise inaccessible areas will finally see the potential for ubiquitous high-speed connectivity.

-To enable this transformation, 5G connectivity is increasingly being complemented by multi access edge computing (MEC), an architecture in which applications are moved out of traditional on-premises and cloud data centers to the network edge to speed performance and reduce latency.
+To enable this transformation, 5G connectivity is increasingly being complemented by multi access edge computing (MEC), an architecture in which applications are moved out of traditional on-premises and cloud data centers to the network edge to speed performance and reduce network latency.

 It is this shift, and its implications for the viability of 5G-enabled value-added services, that creates the opportunity for differentiated security services.

 Even before considering the impact of 5G MEC architecture, the explosion of new devices coming online vastly increases the security challenge facing enterprises and other service providers.
 According to the GSMA, between 2018 and 2025, the number of global IoT connections will triple to 25 billion.
 As the attack surface expands exponentially, service providers will have to ensure that malware, intrusions, DDoS attacks, and other threats don’t disrupt the delivery of 5G services.
 This is even more critical given the literally life-and-death nature of services like remote medicine and driverless and connected cars.

 Add MEC to the picture, and the challenge grows still greater.
 As applications move from the data center to the edge, they become more vulnerable to cyber attack.
 With more limited compute resources at an edge micro-data center than a traditional enterprise or cloud data center, a DDoS attack can bring down an application much more quickly and easily.